oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 }
 ~~~

-SD-JWT-based Verifiable Credentials (Section 3.2.2.2 of {{SD-JWT.VC}})  introduces the usage of the status mechanism defined in this section.
-Therefore, an SD-JWT VC can be considered a Referenced Token.
-The following is a non-normative example of a Referenced Token in SD-JWT VC serialized form as received from an Issuer:
+Also SD-JWTs defined in {{RFC9901}} may utilize the status mechanism defined in this section and can be considered a Referenced Token.
+The following is a non-normative example of a Referenced Token in SD-JWT serialized form as received from an Issuer:

 ~~~ ascii-art